verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

 {{% details title="🤔 What's an image?" %}}

-Think of an image like a blueprint of what will be in a container when it runs.
+Think of an image as a blueprint of what will be in a container when it runs.

 * An image is a collection of files + some metadata (or in technical terms: those files form the root filesystem of a container)
 * Images are made of layers, conceptually stacked on top of each other
 * Each layer can add, change or remove files
-* Images can share layers to optimize disk usage, transfer times and memory use
+* Images can share layers to optimize disk usage, transfer times, and memory use
 * You build these images using Dockerfiles (in later labs)
-* Images are immutable, you cannot change them after creation
+* Images are immutable, you cannot change them after the creation
 {{% /details %}}

 {{% details title="🤔 What's the difference between a container and an image?" %}}